Feel at home.

 -

-Yes.
-We are located on the first floor.
-However, our doorway is raised 4 inches off the ground, which could make it difficult for some mobility devices.
+We are located on the first floor of our building, however, our doorway is raised 4 inches off the ground, which could make it difficult for some mobility devices.
+Additionally, our parking lot does not have a dedicated handicap space, but does have two curb-side parking spaces that provide adequate space on one side.